velcrine/galgodas/README.md

 standard ds and frequently used algorithms in general life coding.

 ## as a result
-We have implemented several packages which could be called from other programs and perform those tasks.
+These packages are perfect illustrations of the way these datastructures should be implemented.
+One can take them as ideal implementations.

     For ex.
     Selection sort seems pretty useless.
     But if the question statement is :

-    Out a group of students, I want only the smallest one, then the smallest one left among all : quick sort will seem pretty useless.
+    Out a group of students, I want only the smallest one, then the smallest one left among all, then smallest one from the left ones again : quick sort will seem pretty useless.

     As selection sort will give the shortest of all in "n" time complexity one by one.
     QuickSort will have to sort all the elements with NlogN, and then will give out just 1.

-    However, output out of a selection sort program is not that easy to gain, Proper care has been taken for usability,
-    Hence, the output comes through a golang channel.
-Oncee channel is consumed, then only the next value is calculated.
+    This repository is filled with information like this, via grace of professor @mohit-baliyan